loganhenson/laravel-elm/readme.md

 Install the laravel-elm-devtools extension for chrome

 ## Updating Assets
-> Elm uses a service worker to ensure the latest assets are used.
+> Laravel Elm uses a service worker to ensure the latest assets are used in production.
 Add the `php artisan elm:sw` to your "prod" command to ensure it gets the latest versions of you assets.
 ```json
 {
   "scripts": {